Differences Between Stocks and Bonds

 When an entity issues a bond, it is issuing debt with the agreement to pay interest for the use of the money.

 Stocks are simply shares of individual companies.
 Here’s how it works: say a company has made it through its start-up phase and has become successful.
 The owners wish to expand, but they are unable to do so solely through the income they earn through their operations.
 As a result, they can turn to the financial markets for additional financing.
 One way to do this is to split the company up into “shares,” and then sell a portion of these shares on the open market in a process known as an “initial public offering,” or IPO.
-A person who buys Stock, is therefore buying an actual share of the company, which makes him or her a part owner – however small.
+A person who buys a stock is, therefore, buying an actual share of the company, which makes him or her apart owner – however small.
 This is why Stock is also referred to as “equity.”

 Bonds, on the other hand, represent debt.
-A government, corporation, or other entity that needs to raise cash borrows money in the public market and subsequently pays interest on that loan to investors.
+A government, corporation, or other entity that needs to raise cash borrow money in the public market and subsequently pays interest on that loan to investors.

 Each bond has a certain par value (say, $1000) and pays a coupon to investors.
 For instance, a $1000 bond with a 4% coupon would pay $20 to the investor twice a year ($40 annually) until it matures.
 Upon maturity, the investor is returned the full amount of his or her original principal except for the rare occasion when a bond defaults (i.e., the issuer is unable to make the payment).